Trilingual encyclopedia helps Ukrainian children integrate in Italy

 Trilingual encyclopedia books help Ukrainian children integrate in ItalyComments

 An encyclopedia for three worlds.
-Believed to be the first-ever multilingual encyclopedia, is currently helping Ukrainian children to integrate fully into the Italian school system.
+A multilingual encyclopedia, believed to be the first, is currently helping Ukrainian children integrate fully into the Italian school system.

 It has 8-volumes and each entry is presented in Italian, English, and Ukrainian.